-This is the biggest singly-contained area at Long Dong and can be quite popular as a result.
-It is broken up into three general sectors: the Dragonboat Wall, the Amphitheater, and the Euro Wall.
+This area has a high concentration of sport routes and can be quite popular as a result.
+It is broken up into three general sectors: the Dragonboat Wall, the Legend Wall, and the Black Wall.
 The routes are most intuitively viewed from Right to Left.

 The Dragonboat Wall is the first wall you encounter at the bottom of the Golden Valley Trail.
 It is north-facing, and thus enters the shade in the late morning and remains shaded for most if not all of the day.
 Route grades range from 5.5-5.11a here, both trad (Yosemite Crack) and sport (Teamwork) of low- to mid-quality.
 This wall is often crowded with gym climbers and classes.
 It was entirely rebolted by Wojtek in 2012.

 Betweeen here and the amphitheater is a short tower with a fun, easy solo to the top, as well as some mediocre trad routes up the jumbled, orange, east-facing wall.
 Boulder hop between these two and turn the corner...